midnightxyzw/bdo-nsfw/PAZ/README.md

   - Fixed missing pelvis skin for Sorceress.

 - Known Issues:
+  - Ranger:
-  - Ranger body part missing when wearing some cash shop armor.
+    - Body part missing when wearing some cash shop armor.
 Looks fine in underwear mode.
+  - Dark Knight:
+    - Body part missing when wearing some cash shop armor.
+Looks fine in underwear mode.
+  - Nova:
+    - Skin has dark marks when wearing cash shop armor.
+Looks normal when wearing underwear only.
+  - Sorceress:
+    - Body missed one pelvis mesh when wearing some cash shop armor.
+  - Mystic:
+    - Skin has dark marks when wearing cash shop armor.
+Looks normal when wearing underwear only.

 # v0.1.0 Release Notes (06/23/2024)